Pedro I, Emperor of Brazil/Pedro IV, King of Portugal

 Amélie and her daughter Maria Amélia in 1840; Credit – Wikipedia

 On April 7, 1831, after a political crisis that ended with the resignation of his ministers and in the middle of an economic crisis, Pedro abdicated the throne of Brazil in favor of his six-year-old son who reigned as Emperor Pedro II of Brazil.
 Pedro and his pregnant wife Amélie left for Europe.
-In Portugal, Pedro’s brother Miguel had been serving as Regent for Pedro’s daughter Queen Maria II.
+In Portugal, Pedro’s brother Miguel served as Regent for Pedro’s daughter Queen Maria II.
 Maria had been sent to Vienna to continue her education.
 It was on this journey that Maria learned that her uncle Miguel had deposed her and declared himself King on June 23, 1828.
-At that time Emperor Pedro had insisted that his daughter was the rightful Queen, and demanded that she be treated as such.
-She traveled to the United Kingdom, hoping to garner the support of the British government, but they instead supported Miguel.
-She met up with her father in France, where they stayed with King Louis Philippe I, and Maria received her education.
+At that time Emperor Pedro insisted that his daughter was the rightful Queen, and demanded that she be treated as such.
+She traveled to the United Kingdom, hoping to garner the British government’s support, but they instead supported Miguel.
+Maria met up with her father in France, where they stayed with King Louis Philippe I, and Maria received her education.
 For several years, forces loyal to Maria and her father would try to force Miguel from the throne.
 Finally, on May 26, 1834, Miguel was forced to abdicate, and Maria was returned to the Portuguese throne.

 Pedro on his deathbed; Credit – Wikipedia